Governance Cockpit

 How can I delegate a workflow task?

 As a user with the Administrator or Editor role, you can delegate pending workflow tasks to other users.
 To do this, go to the Governance Cockpit menu item in the left menu bar and open a workflow with a pending end date from the workflow list.
-The audit trail of the selected workflow will then open.
-The pending task is listed at the top.
+The audit trail of the selected workflow then opens.
+The pending task is shown at the top.
 By clicking the Delegate task button on the right side of the task, you can delegate it to another user.

 The audit trail of an open workflow with the option "Delegate task" is displayed here.